BitcoinAndLightningLayerSpecs/lsp/LSPS0/README.md

 [BOLT7]: https://github.com/lightning/bolts/blob/f7dcc32694b8cd4f3a1768b904f58cb177168f29/07-routing-gossip.md
 [BOLT1]: https://github.com/lightning/bolts/blob/f7dcc32694b8cd4f3a1768b904f58cb177168f29/01-messaging.md

-LSPs MUST set the `features` bit numbered 729 (`option_supports_lsps`) in both the `init` message on connection establishment, and in their own advertised `node_announcement`.
+LSPs MAY set the `features` bit numbered 729 (`option_supports_lsps`) in both the `init` message on connection establishment, and in their own advertised `node_announcement`.
 Clients MUST NOT set `features` bit numbered 729 in either context.

-> **Rationale** As clients are the one who must initiate any
+> **Rationale** Because all communication is initiated
-> BOLT8 message ID 37913 messages before LSPs respond, they need to
+> through clients sending BOLT-8 messages
-> separately discover whether a peer they connect to is
+> only servers need to advertise themselves.
-> indeed an LSPS LSP that recognizes that message.
+> Servers can choose to advertise themselves using feature
-> Broadcasting this as part of gossip allows a client to
+> bit 729.
+Clients can discover LSP's by downloading
-> discover new LSPs by simply downloading gossip.
+> gossip and inspecting the channel-graph.
 > The bit 729 was chosen randomly and has no special meaning.

 LSPs MUST set the `features` bit 729 `option_supports_lsps` if it